WordPress/gutenberg/platform-docs/docs/basic-concepts/settings.md

 ## __experimentalFeatures

 The experimental features setting is an object that allows you to enable/disable common block editor features.
 For instance, the following settings enables support for text, background colors and allow users to pick a custom color or one of the defined theme palette colors.
-Core block types and third-party block typess using the block supports feature will automatically take these settings into account.
+Core block types and third-party block types using the block supports feature will automatically take these settings into account.

 ```js
 import { BlockEditorProvider, BlockCanvas } from '@wordpress/block-editor';